raffaelespazzoli/backstage-demo/README.md

 oc delete project vault-admin
 ```

+## Main Features of this demo

+In no particular order, these are the features that this demo intend to showcase.

+- all the dev platform set up is managed in a gitops way with argocd
+- process to create new apps with approval step from the platform team
+- process + golden path to create new components for an app (does not require approvals).
+Based on backstage template.
+The result is a ready to use git repo and component that can be deployed up to production.
+- automatic namespace configuration.
+When an app is created the needed namespace to support the app SLDC are created and configured. the configuration includes:
+  - quotas
+  - rbac
+  - pull-secret for run namespaces
+  - push-secret and git secret for build namespace
+  - service mesh membership
+  - vault access configuration for app secrets
+  - github action runner deployment for build namespaces
+- automatic group sync from github teams
+- product/app/service catalog via backstage
+- inner loop via CRW. each dev gets access to a namespace ein which they can stand up a theia/vscode/intellij instance pointing to the repo of their components and code immediately
+- outer loop via github action.
+A pipeline as a service model is implemented as part og the golden path.
+Dev can call that pipeline of write their own.
+- pipeline observability suite via Pelorus.
+Pelorus exposes the Accelerate metrics
+- runtime observability with RED,USE and Error budget dashboards/alerts
+- transparent service mesh onboarding

 ## Notes

 at the moment is still unclear what creates namespaces. regardless of that, namespace annotation are considered trusted and several security features revolve around them.
 These are the well known annotations: